jamesshocking/Spark-REST-API-UDF/README.md

-# How to execute a REST API on Apache Spark the Right Way - Python
+# How to execute a REST API call on Apache Spark the Right Way - Python

 ## Introduction